Ruth Oniang'o

-Ruth Khasaya Oniang’o (born November 9, 1946) is a Kenyan Professor of Nutrition and a former member of Parliament.
-She created Rural Outreach Africa to empower smallholders to address malnutrition, she oversees her country's nutrition policy and she is on the board of the Centre for Agriculture and Bioscience International.
+Ruth Khasaya Oniang'o (born September 9, 1946) is a Kenyan Professor of Nutrition and a former member of Parliament.
+She created Rural Outreach Africa (ROA) to empower smallholder farmers to reduce malnutrition, she oversaw her country's nutrition policy.

 Life

-Oniang’o was born in 1946.
-She attended Washington University where she obtained graduate and master's degrees between 1969 and 1974.
+Oniang'o was born in 1946, in Kakamega County.
+She attended Washington State University where she obtained her bachelor's and master's degrees between 1969 and 1973.
 She began university teaching in 1978.
-Oniang'o earned her bachelor's degree and master's degree from Washington State University, before finishing her education at University of Nairobi.
+She finished her education at University of Nairobi.
 In 1983 she was awarded a PhD by the University of Nairobi in Food Science and Nutrition.

-She was a leading nutritionist and became a Professor at Jomo Kenyatta University.
+She is a leading nutritionist and became a Professor at Jomo Kenyatta University in Nairobi.
 Her research focused on topics such as food security, nutrition and pregnancy, childhood nutrition and agricultural processing.